gutierrez-arcelus-lab/bcellactivation/README.md

 ### 1.1.
 Input data:

--   1 individual, 5 timepoints:
+-   1 individual sequenced at:
     -   Resting for 16 hours
     -   IgG stim for 24 hours
     -   IgG stim for 72 hours